SodiumZH/NFF-Girls/wiki/gameplay-en.md

-## Collaboration with other mods
+## Mod Interaction

 ### Twilight Forest

 Maze Map Focus can be used to befriend Redcap (0.15 - 0.30).
-(0.x.17)

 Ice Bomb can be used to befriend Jack o' Frost (0.10 - 0.15).
-(0.x.17)